maikerlab/html-css-course/starter/10-Omnifood-React/README.md

 Help center
 Privacy & terms

+### Sections

+- Logo + Navigation
+- Hero
+- Featured in
+- How it works
+- Meals (and list of diets)
+- Testimonials + gallery
+- Pricing + features
+- CTA
+- Footer

 ## Developer Info - Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).